khansen/gbdev/articles/porting-nes-sound-engine/index.md

 It has 4 volume levels and fine-tunable pitch.
 The wave form can be programmed to be a pulse, triangle, sawtooth, sine, or custom shape.

-The Game Boy supports panning each channel.
+The Game Boy supports panning each channel (hard left, center, hard right).

-> The sound engine doesn't support panning yet, but this feature could be
-> implemented with relatively little effort.

 > For full references on sound hardware, see https://gbdev.io/pandocs/Audio.html
 > (Game Boy) and https://www.nesdev.org/wiki/APU (NES).